Covid 19 coronavirus: Auckland to stay in lockdown at alert level 3 until Sunday night - Jacinda Ardern

-The Prime Minister has revealed that Auckland will stay in lockdown until 11:59pm on Sunday.
+The Prime Minister has revealed that Auckland will stay in lockdown until 11:59pm on Sunday and the city and the rest of New Zealand will remain at alert level 2 after that.

 The current schedule was for level 3 in Auckland and level 2 for the rest of the country until 11.59pm on Wednesday.

-The extra four days would allow Auckland to move down a level "and stay down".
+The extra four days would allow Auckland to move down a level "and stay down", Jacinda Ardern said.

 She said a phased move to level 2 would also happen.